polystat/odin/docs/analysis/direct_access_to_base_class_state.md

 1. Only variables that are accessed using the `self` object are considered.
 So, `self.state.write 10` is considered, while `state.write 10` is not considered,
 since it can potentially be a local variable.

-## Current limitations
+2. The hierarchy where the defect takes place can be nested in objects.
-1. Only top-level objects are considered during analysis.
+3.

-2. Some obscure ways to alter the state might not be accounted for ???
+## Possible limitations
-3. Variables can be accessed without using `self`.
+1Variables can be accessed without using `self`.
 The current implementation does not consider such cases.